open-telemetry/opentelemetry-python/docs/getting-started.rst

     docker run -p 16686:16686 -p 6831:6831/udp jaegertracing/all-in-one

-This command starts Jaeger locally on port 16686 and exposes Jaeger thrift agent on port 6831.
+This command starts Jaeger locally on port 16686 and exposes the Jaeger thrift agent on port 6831.
 You can visit Jaeger at http://localhost:16686.

 After you spin up the backend, your application needs to export traces to this system.
 Although ``opentelemetry-sdk`` doesn't provide an exporter for Jaeger, you can install it as a separate package with the following command: